-Ramdev’s Patanjali now has a WhatsApp rival: Kimbho messaging app
+Ramdev’s Patanjali launches WhatsApp rival called Kimbho; but app taken down from Play Store

 While Ramdev has not spoken about the app yet, his official Twitter handle retweeted an article about Kimbho.

-What features does the app have?
+What features does the Kimbho messaging app have?

 The messaging app is listed on both Google Play Store and the Apple App Store.
 On the Play Store, the developer is listed as Patanjali Ayurved, but on iOS the developer is Appdios.Inc.
 However, both apps have the same features, user interface and design.

 Kimbho has many features that are similar to WhatsApp.
 It allows users to send messages to individuals or gives them the option to create new groups.
 The app also allows users to broadcast messages to multiple users simultaneously.
 A user can also follow a favourite celebrity on the app and send doodles as well, feature similar to those offered by Instagram or Snapchat.
 The app appears to support video calling.
 Other features include voice calls, and allowing users to share multimedia and stickers.

+However, some are pointing out that the Kimbho messaging app is a clone of an earlier messaging app called Bolo.
+The Bolo messaging app had the same description on the Play Store, and a link was shared as well.
+French Security Researcher Elliot Alderson shared a tweet pointing out similarities between the two.
+Another user shared how the OTP they got for setting up Kimbho was from the Bolo app.

 The launch of the app comes soon after the announcement about a partnership between Patanjali and BSNL to launch ‘swadeshi’ SIM cards and talk plans for employees.
 There is a special Rs 144 plan for Patanjali employees, which gives them a daily data limit of 2GB and allows them to make unlimited calls.

-Note: Update: The Kimbho messaging app appears to have been taken down from the Google Play Store.